yutakahirano/fetch-with-streams/streaming-upload.md

 With this feature,

- - You can upload unbound data to the server.
+ - You can upload unbounded data to the server.
 This can't be done with blobs, because the size (and the contents) of a blob needs to be set before starting sending it.
  - You can control the timing of data generation.